Myotherapy is a noninvasive therapy that helps treat pain caused by injuries or issues with your muscles or soft tissue.

 Myotherapy is still an emerging specialization, so there’s currently a limited amount of research examining its effectiveness.
 However, since it’s a specialized form of remedial massage, it has the potential to deliver the same or very similar benefits.

-The Institute of Registered Myotherapists of Australia conducted a literature review in 2013.
-According to this review, remedial massage may help:
+The Institute of Registered Myotherapists of Australia conducted a

 - improve chronic low back pain